jefferywmoore/CISSP-Study-Resources/CISSP-Domain-4-2024+Objectives.md

 - **Smurf attack**: ICMP echo request sent to the network broadcast address of a spoofed victim causing all nodes to respond to the victim with an echo reply; a smurf attack is a form of DoS employing an amplification network to send numerous response packets to the victim
 - **SPML**: Service Provisioning Markup Language is XML-based and designed to allow platforms to generate and respond to provisioning requests; uses the concept of requesting authority, a provisioning service point, and a provisioning service target; requesting authorities issue SPML requests to a provisioning service point; provisioning service targets are often user accounts and are required to be allowed unique identification of the data in its implementation
 - **STARTTLS**: an email protocol command that upgrades an existing, insecure connection to a secure, encrypted connection using TLS (Transport Layer Security); commonly used in SMTP (Simple Mail Transfer Protocol), as well as IMAP and POP3 for email retrieval; when STARTTLS is enabled, email servers negotiate encryption with each other, protecting the email content and credentials from interception during transmission
-- **STRP**: Secure Real-time Transport Protocol is an extension of Real-time Transport Protocol (RTP) that features encryption, confidentiality, message authentication, and replay protection to audio and video traffic
+- **SRTP**: Secure Real-time Transport Protocol is an extension of Real-time Transport Protocol (RTP) that features encryption, confidentiality, message authentication, and replay protection to audio and video traffic
-- **Multi-tiered firewall**: tiers are not the number of firewalls but the number of zones protected by the firewall; 2-tier protects two zones
-- **Network Polling**: a communication method used in network systems where a central controller or master device periodically checks, or "polls," each connected device (node) to determine if it has data to transmit or to monitor its status; method ensures orderly communication by controlling when devices can send data, preventing data collisions and efficiently managing network traffic
 - **TCP ACK scan**: type of network discovery scan, attempting to simulate an already-opened network connection; sending an ACK packet, simulating a packet from the middle of an already established connection
 - **Teardrop attack**: exploits reassembly of fragmented IP packets in the fragment offset field (indicating the start position or offset of data contained in a fragmented packet)
 - **Terminal Emulation Protocol**: designed to provide access between hosts; allows a computer to act like a traditional terminal and send commands/receive output from a remote system via a graphical interface; examples include Telnet, SSH, and Kermit